 There are several stuffed chicken recipes out there, but this one is special.
 What makes this recipe special is that this roasted chicken is stuffed with buckwheat.
 If you have guests coming over for a dinner, then this is a perfect dish to make.
 This dish is great to make if you have company as it is best enjoyed with large number of people.
 The dish tastes delicious and the presentation is just beautiful.

-If you fancy a gluten free dinner, then this stuffed roast chicken recipe is ideal.
+If you fancy a gluten free dinner, then this recipe is ideal.

 There are many different ways to roast the chicken, but the best method would be that which will help keep the meat moist for a longer duration.

-1. Roasting the bird on its back and then on a final tan on the breast;
+- Roasting the chicken on its back and then on a final tan on the breast;

-3. Cover the bird with foil in the oven for half of the cooking time
+- Cover the chicken with foil in the oven for half of the cooking time

 These are many of the methods to keep the roast chicken moist and tender.

-If the bird is small, then roasting the bird fast is a nice way to achieve best results.
-This ensures the bird is cooked fast especially on weeknights.
-Whenever you buy chicken make sure all the birds are of same size and weight, so that you know exactly how long it will take to roast the chicken.
-If you have more guests coming over, then add few more birds and any leftovers can be used to make sandwiches and stir-fry next day.
+If the chicken is small, then roasting fast is a nice way to achieve best results.
+This ensures it is cooked fast especially on weeknights.
+Whenever you buy chicken make sure all are of same size and weight, so that you know exactly how long it will take to roast the chicken.
+If you have more guests coming over, then add few more chickens and any leftovers can be used to make sandwiches and stir-fry next day.

 How to Cook

-• Roast the chicken for about 70-80 minutes in the oven.
+- Roast the chicken for about 70-80 minutes in the oven.
 Prick the meat between the leg and body of the chicken.
-When you find clear juices running down, then you can be sure the roast chicken is done.
+When you find clear juices running down, then you can be sure the chicken is done.